New York Roads/Non-Roads - NY 9D/NY 52

 Perspective fails this photo, but keep in mind how far down the treetops are as you figure out how far up I am.

-Southbound in Hudson Highlands State Park, with a beautiful old random building at the north end of the tunnel, and then plenty of signs at the south end.
+Southbound in Hudson Highlands State Park, with a beautiful old random building at the north end of the tunnel (it's actually where the Catskill Aqueduct heads under the Hudson River - thanks Shayne Stephens), and then plenty of signs at the south end.
 Preserve America indeed - not if you cover it with steel posts!
 Click on the tunnel photo for a virtual drive.
 Gee, did the text just get bigger?

 Dutchess CR 77 SB at US 9, where 77 ends and 9D begins.